I build infrastructure for decisions that can't afford to be wrong.

 Griddy was forced to shut down.
 The platform and customer base were sold.

-We were one of the first companies to collide with climate-era systems failure at scale — a working model taken down by prolonged volatility, political backlash, and institutional fragility.
+We were one of the first companies to collide with climate-era systems failure at scale — a working model taken down by prolonged volatility, political backlash, and capital that wasn’t for the environment it was operating in.

 Lesson